brocaar/chirpstack-network-server/docs/content/features/device-profile.md

 menu:
     main:
         parent: features
-        weight: 1
+        weight: 2
 toc: false
+description: Defines the device capabilities and boot parameters needed by LoRa Server.
 ---

 # Device-profile

-The service-profile can be seen as the “contract” between an user and the network.
-It describes the features that are enabled for the user(s) of the service-profile and the rate of messages that can be sent over the network.
+The device-profile defines the device capabilities and boot parameters that are needed by LoRa Server to "connect" with a device.

 ## Fields / options